 58 mph of stable image flight, faster if you aren’t filming, up to 5.2K resolution with the top model’s 1-inch CMOS sensor, micro 4/3 camera, dual pilot capable with secondary FPV camera and autonomous modes with advanced collision detection and prevention, it is hard to imagine what you cannot do with this beast.

 27 minutes in the air via dual hot-swappable batteries and some serious onboard data storage options mean you can film a lot before having to quit for the day.
 A powerful drone that is fast, has a great camera and offers the best in DJI’s flight capabilities, what’s not to love?
 I can answer that, actually, the $6200+ price tag is not to love, but still a bargain considering all you can do with the drone in a professional sense.
+Update: Prices have come down a lot, you can get the Inspire 2 with Zenmuse X5S camera for $5000.

 Update: New camera – Zenmuse X7